 If you are using the device for a long time through the battery unit, it is recommended to charge the battery regularly.
 Because it will shorten the life of the battery if you operate the battery until the battery is exhausted.

 You can also find UPS Runtime Calculator online to help you quickly calculate the UPS backup time.
 It's free.
-E-mail firstname.lastname@example.org, you can get a free service for this.
+Or you can e-mail email@example.com and ask for help.